| |

 Contact Sports

-players, risk of falls, or risk of being hit by a ball, puck or stick.
+other players, risk of falls, or risk of being hit by a ball, puck or

 Walking

-active prior to becoming pregnant then this is a great way to start an
+weren't active prior to becoming pregnant then this is a great way to

 Jogging